Grants to Individuals

 Twice Yearly Grants to Older Ladies

-- Ladies must live alone and be aged 60 years or over.
+- Ladies must live alone (widowed, divorced, separated or single).

-- Ladies must have lived in a West Midlands county and no more than 60 miles from Birmingham Town Hall for at least 5 years.
+- Ladies must have lived in a West Midlands county and no more than 60 miles from Birmingham Town Hall for at least the last 5 years.

 - Ladies' savings must be less than £10,000.

-- Ladies must have a bank or building society account in their own name which can accept BACs payments.
+- Ladies must have a bank, building society or post office account in their sole name which can accept BACs payments.

-At the moment ladies living in rented accommodation receive £260 and owner occupiers receive £290, both grants being twice yearly.
+At the moment ladies receive £260 twice yearly.

 All the above are subject to review at each Trustees’ Meeting.

-Ladies receive two grants each year – one at the end of May (Spring) and another at the end of November (Autumn).
-Applications for the Spring distribution should be received by 15 March and for the Autumn distribution, by 15 September.
+Ladies receive two grants each year – one in late May/early June (Spring) and another at the end of November (Autumn).
+New applications for the Spring distribution should be received by 15 March and for the Autumn distribution, by 15 September.